nithishkgnani/nithishkgnani.github.io/content/project/tcps.md

 # Objective
 _Design and implementation of a Tactile Cyber-Physical System for real-time interaction between physical and virtual worlds for applications requiring ultra-reliable low latency communication (uRLLC)._

-To develop TSN enabled ethernet switches on programmable network hardware (Netronome Agilio SmartNIC) using P4 programmikng language.
+To develop Time-Senstitive Networking (TSN) enabled ethernet switches on programmable network hardware (Netronome Agilio SmartNIC) using P4 programmikng language.
 To implement time synchronization in the network and then setup a TSN network.
 This involves implementing time aware shaper and gate control list at the switch ports.

 To demonstrate a remote surgery scenario where a user with haptic device(s) can in real time perform complex tasks using a robotic arm at a remote location with no apparent experience of lag.

-#### Time-sensitive networking (TSN)
-TSN is the IEEE 802.1Q defined standard technology to provide deterministic messaging on standard Ethernet.
+**Time-Sensitive Networking (TSN)** is the IEEE 802.1Q defined standard technology to provide deterministic messaging on standard Ethernet.
 It provides guarantees of delivery and minimized jitter using time scheduling for those real-time applications that require determinism.

 {{< figure src="/img/tcps/TCPS_overview.jpg" caption="Overview of the TCPS project" >}}

+## Modules:

+1. Time-Senstitive Networking (TSN) switch (Towards implementing IEEE 802.1 TSN):
+    * Time Synchronization (Towards implementing IEEE 802.1AS)
+    * Time Aware Shaper (Towards implementing IEEE 802.1Qbv)
+    * Packet duplication and Elimination (Towards implementing IEEE.
+802.1CB)
+2. Tactile Cyber-Physical System:
+    * Real time control of a teleoperator robotic arm
+    * Using haptic devices to send kinematic data and receive haptic feedback
+    * Intelligence algorithms for performance improvement
+    * Edge intelligent switch ports on programmable switches using P4

 # Work Done
 The work that has been completed in this project till date is described here.